arash-dalili/EV_ETL/README.md

 # Washington Electric Vehicle ETL Pipeline

-This project implements an ETL (Extract, Transform, Load) pipeline for analyzing electric and alternative fuel vehicles registered in Washington State.
+This project contains an ETL pipeline for analyzing electric vehicles registered in Washington State.
 The goal is to prepare the dataset for loading into a data warehouse using a dimensional model (star schema).

 ## Dataset